A popular way to classify resistance training exercises is based on their impact and what area of the body they train.

 A good way for anxious beginners to get into fitness and become more comfortable in a gym is by doing isolation exercises.
 These movements are much easier to learn and help beginners make some initial progress.

-Instead of learning intimidating movements like the deadlift and pull-up, a beginner can start with the simple things: bicep curls, lateral raises, leg extensions, etc.
+Instead of learning intimidating movements like the deadlift and pull-up, a beginner can start with the simple ones like bicep curls, lateral raises, and leg extensions.

 Drawbacks of Isolation Exercises